peterdsharpe/physicsnemo-cfd/workflows/bench_example/README.md

 The benchmarking workflow is designed for evaluating and validating AI models for external aerodynamics.
-Predicting accurate aerodynamic characteristics of a vehicle (car / aircraft) requires analysis of both surface and volume fields.
+Predicting accurate aerodynamic characteristics of a vehicle (e.g., a car or aircraft) requires analysis of both surface and volume fields.
 Surface predictions are useful for computing quantities such as drag and lift, essential for evaluating the performance and efficiency of the vehicle design.
-The volumetric predictions are essential for analyzing the flow field around the vehicle, like vortices and wake structures.
+The volumetric predictions are essential for analyzing the flow field around the vehicle, such as vortices and wake structures.
 Refer to this [related publication](https://www.arxiv.org/abs/2507.10747) for more details.